accelerando-consulting/spike/README.md

 matches the function of the D1s pins, so that we can plug in D1 shields.

-The garden spike project uses a Digital Humidity and Temperature sensor (a module called the DHT11) fitted to a D1 shield.
+The garden spike project uses a particular Digital Humidity and Temperature sensor (a module called the DHT11) fitted to a D1 shield.
 Next we'll attach this sensor.

 ### Temperature/Humidity sensor